DoTheEvo/Traefik-simplest-step-by-step/README.md

 - **create a new docker network** `docker network create traefik_net`.</br>
   Traefik and the containers need to be on the same network.
-  Compose creates one automaticly, but that fact is hidden and there is potential later on.
+  Compose creates one automaticly, but that fact is hidden and there is potential for a fuck up later on.
   Better to just create own network and set it as default in every compose file.

   *extra info:* use `docker network inspect traefik_net` to see containers connected to that network

 - **create traefik.yml**</br>
   This file contains so called static traefik configuration.</br>
-  In this basic example there is log level set in it, dashboard is enabled.
+  In this basic example there is log level set, dashboard is enabled.
   Entrypoint called `web` is defined at port 80.
 Docker provider is set and given docker socket</br>
   Since exposedbydefault is set to false, a label `"traefik.enable=true"` will be needed for containers that should be routed by traefik.</br>